-Brand Development Index or (BDI) quantifies how well a brand performs within a specific group of customers, compared with its average performance among all customers.
-The American Marketing Association defines BDI as a measure of the extent to which the sales of products in a market category have captured the total potential in a geographical area, based on the population of that area and the average consumption per user nationally.
-The brand development index is usually calculated for separate metropolitan areas, and is used to determine high-potential (underdeveloped) areas for new product entries or for primary demand promotions.”
+The American Marketing Association defines BDI as a measure of the extent to which the sales of products for a brand in a market category have captured the total potential in a geographical area, based on the population of that area and the average consumption per user nationally.
+The BDI is usually calculated for separate metropolitan areas, and is used to determine high-potential (underdeveloped) areas for new product entries or for primary demand promotions.”

 The purpose of the BDI metric is to quantify the relative performance of a brand within specified customer groups.
 The Development Index helps marketers identify strong and weak segments (usually demographic or geographic) for individual brands.